-Car Accidents in Bad Weather
+Car Accidents in Bad Weather in Houston

 While distraction on the part of drivers is a leading cause of car accidents, sometimes the elements can play a role in causing accidents.
 If an accident is primarily caused by bad weather, the ability to pursue compensation through a personal injury claim becomes a bit more complex.
 This is because the other driver may try to contest liability and point to the bad weather as the culprit of the accident.

 However, it is important to realize that people driving in poor conditions must be extra careful, whether they encounter fog, rain, or snow.
 Drivers need to adapt to the road conditions.
 If they fail to do so, then they can be held responsible for an accident.
+If you have been involved in an accident, call our traffic accident lawyers today!

 How Bad Weather can Cause Accidents